-Carisa and I were taking a leisurely stroll in Amsterdam, Holland, a couple of years ago.
-We didn’t really have that much time there, only 24 hours.
+Carisa and I were taking a stroll in Amsterdam, Holland, a couple of years ago.
+We didn’t have that much time there, only 24 hours.
 However, we couldn’t help but notice these lovely shutters on random row houses as we passed by.

-We didn’t understand its utility; it seemed more of a hassle than simply using curtains.
+We didn’t understand its utility; it seemed more of a hassle than merely using curtains.
 You would have to step outside on a practically non-existent balcony and then reach out on either side with the skill of a high wire artist to close them shut.

 Then again, perhaps, that is the point.
 It’s not supposed to be easy to close.
 As I understand it, the Dutch aren’t shy types and prefer the freedom of using these out-stretched shutters instead of curtains that deprive them of precious sunlight.
 However, I could see that some residents were using Dutch lace in some of the windows.